Free Pentagon Crochet Bunting Pattern

 You can make this pentagon bunting using any yarn.
 The thicker the yarn then the larger the bunting flags will be.
 Just use a crochet hook that suits the yarn you are using.
 Make a few test pentagons to check the size until you are happy.
 This would be a great stash buster if you made your bunting in all different colours, using up all your scraps.

-My yarn is this one from Tiger, it does say 4 or 4.5mm knitting needles on the band but that has to be a mistake.
+The yarn I’ve used here is this one from Tiger which doesn’t say what thickness of yarn it is.
+It does say 4 or 4.5mm knitting needles on the band but that has to be a mistake.
 This yarn is really quite fine, a 3 ply I think.
-I used a 3.25mm crochet hook.
+I used a 3.25mm crochet hook with it.

 Each flag I made turned out 5.5cm x 5.5cm or just over 2” x 2” and my bunting is 58cm (23’) long, not including the ties.